Skip to Main Content

 A transfer on death deed (TODD) is a legal document that allows a person to transfer ownership of their property after they die.
 By using a TODD, a person can transfer the property directly without going through probate.

-This procedure can be used for property like land, houses, buildings, and vehicles.
-A person may choose to leave the property to one or more people (referred to as "beneficiaries").
-Additionally, organizations like charities or religious institutions can also be beneficiaries.
+This procedure can be used for real property like land, houses, buildings, etc. A person may choose to leave the property to one or more people (referred to as "beneficiaries").
+Organizations like charities or religious institutions can be beneficiaries.
 If a person changes their mind about transferring property to a beneficiary, they can cancel the TODD.

-The records must be recorded before the property holder's death.
-Transfer on death deeds are recorded in the county the property is located in.
+The deed must be recorded before the property holder's death.
+Transfer on death deeds are recorded in the county where the property is located.
 Check with the county clerk's office for records of existing transfer on death deeds.

 Enhanced life estate deeds (often called Lady Bird deeds) are similar to TODDs but have a few key differences.
 A Lady Bird deed is a type of life estate deed that allows an owner to designate a beneficiary but still make decisions about the property.
 The owner can choose to sell or mortgage the property without the permission of the beneficiary.